Transfer from within UMN - Twin Cities

 Prospective students are encouraged to attend a Transfer Admissions Information Session, which will include:

-- An opportunity to discuss one-on-one with a member of the Transfer Admissions team.
+- An opportunity to talk one-on-one with a member of the Transfer Admissions team.

 - Minimum 3.0 GPA

-- Freshmen students in their first semester are not considered for Spring admission
+- Freshman students in their first semester (even with PSEO or Dual Enrollment Credit) are not considered for Spring admission

 - Students admitted from within the University of Minnesota Twin Cities will be invited to apply for current student scholarships upon admission.